christopherkade/ng-load-animation/README.md

 import { AppComponent } from './app.component';

 // Import the library
-import { LoadComponent, LoadService } from 'ng-load-animation';
+import { LoadModule, LoadService } from 'ng-load-animation';

 @NgModule({
   declarations: [